San-Mateo-County-Health-Epidemiology/R-User-Group/README.md

 Other things:

-- If you want to add images to your Quarto doc, save them in the `quarto-markdowns/images` folder.
+- ## If you want to add images to your Quarto doc, save them in the `quarto-markdowns/images` folder.
 Prefix the image name with name of your .qmd file.
 Ex: the image for the `intro-to-quarto.qmd` doc is called `intro-to-quarto_visual-mode.png`.

+## Future meetings:

+2025-03-20: base R vs dplyr